SystemsApproach/ops/control.rst

-In short, Runtime Control defines an abstraction layer on top of a collection of backend components, effectively turning them into externally visible (and controllable) services.
+In short, Runtime Control defines an abstraction layer on top of a collection of backend components, effectively turning them into externally visible (and controllable) cloud services.
 Sometimes a single backend component implements the entirety of a service, in which case Runtime Control may add little more than a Triple-A layer.
 But for a cloud constructed from a collection of disaggregated components, Runtime Control is where we define an API that logically integrates those components into a unified and coherent set of abstract services.
-It is also an opportunity to “raise the level of abstraction” for the underlying subsystem.
+It is also an opportunity to “raise the level of abstraction” for the underlying subsystems.

 5.1 Design Overview
 -------------------